gmarais/Web/WhiteCanvas/README.md

 # WhiteCanvas

-WhiteCanvas is a very light, basic and simple php framework...
+WhiteCanvas is a very light and simple web framework featuring a basic php MVC with very simple and focussed js/css tools.